FakeCode/grpc-reactjs-client/README.md

 app.UseGrpcWeb(new GrpcWebOptions { DefaultEnabled = true });
 Or
 endpoints.MapGrpcService<Service>().RequireCors(AuthenticatorConstants.CorsPolicyName).EnableGrpcWeb();//as of now we are allowing all but need to restrict origin
+### service.contract
+I have created Service.Contract to share protos for server side application, add gRPC service reference and select proto files from gRPC service.
+I like this way to share service on to multiple application.

 #references:
 1) https://github.com/grpc-ecosystem/awesome-grpc